The New Moon

 From Wikipedia "Change from Julian to Gregorian Calendar"

-Daniel 7:25 tells us the "little horn" (Daniel 7:8) will "think to change times and laws" (Daniel 7:25).
-We know that he changed the Ten Commandments when he removed the 2nd Commandment and divided the tenth to keep the number at ten.
-Most catechisms which list the Ten Commandments still have that change incorporated.
-Compare it to the law given at Mt.
-Sinai (Exodus 20:2-17).
-But how did the little horn successfully change the "times?"
-By forbidding the calendation using the lunar-solar system and setting up his own calendar which has come down to our time as the present day Gregorian solar calendar.
-Please, this has been just a brief article encouraging you to further study as to what Elohim wants His children to know and keep during these final episodes in earth’s history.
-"And the times of this ignorance Elohim winked at; but now commandeth all men everywhere to repent."
-(Acts 17:30) So if we are going to be worshipping Elohim in the future "from one new moon to another and from one sabbath to another" (Isaiah 66:23), and if His people in the Old Testament worshipped Him "from one new moon to another and from one sabbath to another" then when should we be worshipping Him today?
+So if we are going to be worshipping Elohim in the future "from one new moon to another and from one Sabbath to another" (Isa.
+66:23), and if His people in the Old Testament worshipped Him "from one new moon to another and from one Sabbath to another," then when should we be worshipping Him today?
 That is the question you must answer for yourself.
-He will not force you into obeying Him but He expects you to study this out for yourself and follow the convictions He brings to you from His Word.
-The following are statements from Jewish sources that speak of the Lunar Solar Calendar.
+He will not force you into obeying Him, but He expects you to study this out for yourself and follow the convictions He brings to you from His Word.

 “Sabbath and New Moon (Rosh Hodesh), both periodically recur in the course of the year.
-The New Moon is still, and the Sabbath originally was, dependent upon the lunar cycle (Biblical luni-solar calendar).”
+The New Moon is still, and the Sabbath originally was, dependent upon the lunar cycle (Biblical lunar-solar calendar).”
 Universal Jewish Encyclopedia, p.
 410

 “In the fourth century, Hillel II established a fixed calendar . . ."
 Jewish Virtual Library, Jewish Calendar A seven-day continuous weekly cycle can only be traced back to the fourth century AD except in 1752 AD eleven days were dropped.

 “Declaring the new month by observation of the new moon, and the new year by the arrival of spring, can only be done by the Sanhedrin.
 In the time of Hillel II, the last President of the Sanhedrin, the Romans prohibited this practice.
 Hillel II was therefore forced to institute his fixed calendar, thus in effect giving the Sanhedrin’s advance approval to the calendars of all future years.”
 Torah.org, Judaism Site

-Talmudic tradition teaches that if one does not know when the Sabbath occurs, all that is required is that a person observe one day in seven.
-Under this rabbinical tradition, where ignorance exists (The Sabbath was not lost track of through ignorance, but it was a deliberate changing of the calendar.), no law is broken.
-Thus, if knowledge of true calendation is lost (It was not lost; it was deliberately changed.), the Jews believe that worshiping on Saturday on a continuously fixed weekly cycle of the solar year, is acceptable.
-This was done under the urging of the Roman Catholic Church.
+Talmudic tradition teaches that if one does not know when the Sabbath occurs, all that is required is that a person observes one day in seven.
+Under this Rabbinical tradition, where ignorance exists (The Sabbath was not lost track of through ignorance, but it was a deliberate changing of the calendar.), no law is broken.
+Thus, if knowledge of true calendation is lost (It was not lost; it was deliberately changed.), the Jews and many professed Christians believe that worshipping on Saturday on a continuously fixed weekly cycle of the solar year, is acceptable.
+This was done under threats from the papacy of the Roman Catholic Church and the Emperor Constantine.
 But is this acceptable to Elohim?
-"I am Yahuwah, I change not" (Malachi 3:6).
+"I am Yahuwah, I change not" (Mal.
+3:6).